srikarpisupati/srikarpisupati.github.io/projects.md

   <span>Jan 2026 – May 2026</span>
 </div>

-Implemented in Go from scratch:
+Implemented the following in Go from scratch:
 * distributed event logging with centralized logger
 * distributed event ordering for replicated objects with total-ordered multicast
 * Raft leader election and log consensus algorithm, and